Consular Report of Death of a U.S. Citizen Abroad

 What is a Foreign Death Certificate?

 A Foreign Death Certificate Is:

-- Issued by the local authority, often the registrar of deaths.
+- Issued by the local (foreign) authority, often by the civil registry of that country.

 - Written in the local language and prepared according to local laws.

 - In some instances, not accepted in the United States for insurance and estate purposes.

 - A Consular Officer will send the deceased’s legal representative up to 20 certified copies at the time of death, at no fee.